-Where correction for the particulate background level from the dilution system has been used, this shall be determined in accordance with paragraph 6.2.4.
+Where correction for the particulate background level from the dilution system has been used, this shall be determined in accordance with paragraph 6.2.4. of this annex.
 In this case, the particulate mass (g/km) shall be calculated as follows:

 Where exhaust gases are vented outside tunnel;